Thích Quảng Đức: Diệm reaction

 Diệm made a radio address at 19:00 on the day of Quảng Đức's death, asserting that he was profoundly troubled by the event.
-He appealed for "serenity and patriotism", and announced that stalled negotiations would resume with the Buddhists.
-He claimed that negotiations had been progressing well and in a time of religious tension emphasized the role of the Roman Catholic philosophy of personalism in his rule.
-He alleged that extremists had twisted the facts and he asserted that the Buddhists can "count on the Constitution, in other words, me."
+He appealed for "serenity and patriotism", and promised that stalled negotiations would resume with the Buddhists.
+He asserted that negotiations had been progressing well and in a time of religious tension emphasized the role of the Catholic philosophy of personalism in his rule.
+He alleged that extremists had twisted the facts and he asserted that the Buddhists can "count on the Constitution, in other words, me".

 The ARVN responded to the appeal, putting on a show of solidarity behind Diệm to isolate dissident officers.
 Thirty high-ranking officers headed by General Lê Văn Tỵ declared their resolve to carry out all missions entrusted to the army for the defense of the constitution and the Republic.
 The declaration was a veneer which masked a developing plot to oust Diệm.
 Some of the signatories were to become personally involved in Diệm's overthrow and death in November.
 Generals Dương Văn Minh and Trần Văn Đôn, the presidential military advisor and the chief of the army who were to lead the coup, were overseas.

-Madame Nhu (a Catholic convert from Buddhism and the wife of Diệm's younger brother and chief adviser Ngô Đình Nhu), who was regarded as the First Lady of South Vietnam at the time (as Diệm was a bachelor), said she would "clap hands at seeing another monk barbecue show".
-Later that month, Diệm's government charged that Quảng Đức had been drugged before being forced to commit suicide.
+Madame Nhu (a Catholic convert and the wife of Diệm's younger brother and chief adviser Ngô Đình Nhu), who was regarded as the First Lady of South Vietnam at the time (as Diệm was a bachelor), said she would "clap hands at seeing another monk barbecue show".
+Later that month, Diệm's government charged that Quảng Đức had been drugged before being forced to die by suicide.
 The regime also accused Browne of bribing Quảng Đức to burn himself.